Solving promise equations over monoids and groups: Preliminaries

 \mypar{Algebraic structures} A \emph{semigroup} $S$ is a set equipped with an associative binary operation, for which we use multiplicative notation.
-An element $s$ of $S$ is \emph{regular} if $s^2t=s$ and $ts=st$ for some $t$ in $S$.
 Two elements $a,b\in S$ commute if $ab=ba$.
+An element $a$ is \emph{idempotent} if $aa=a$.
 An \emph{Abelian} semigroup is a semigroup in which every two elements commute.
-A \emph{semigroup homomorphism} from a semigroup $S_1$ to a semigroup $S_2$ is a map $\varphi:S_1\to S_2$ satisfying $\varphi(s\cdot_{S_1}t)=\varphi(s)\cdot_{S_2}\varphi(t)$.\footnote{I.e., the multiplication on the LHS is in $S_1$, whereas the multiplication on the RHS is in $S_2$.} Given two elements $s,t\in S$ we write $s\leqsg t$ if $s$ can be expressed as a product of elements in $S$ including $t$.
-Note that $\leqsg$ constitutes a partial order over any semigroup.
+A \emph{semigroup homomorphism} from a semigroup $S_1$ to a semigroup $S_2$ is a map $\varphi:S_1\to S_2$ satisfying $\varphi(s\cdot_{S_1}t)=\varphi(s)\cdot_{S_2}\varphi(t)$.\footnote{I.e., the multiplication on the LHS is in $S_1$, whereas the multiplication on the RHS is in $S_2$.} Given two elements $s,t\in S$ we write $s\leqsg t$ if $s=t$ or there is an element $r\in S$ satisfying $tr=s$.
+Note that $\leqsg$ constitutes a preorder over any semigroup, i.e., $\leqsg$ is reflexive and transitive.
 We define the equivalence relation $\sim$ by $s\sim t$ whenever $s\leqsg t$ and $t\leqsg s$.